PierreSenellart/provsql/doc/source/user/probabilities.rst

      - exact
      - Very few input tuples (a couple of dozen at most): brute force over all ``2^N`` worlds.
+   * - ``possible-worlds-aggregates``
+     - exact
+     - A comparison of aggregate results (a ``HAVING`` clause, the rank of a ``LIMIT``) over few input tuples: the same brute force, the aggregates' values computed in each world rather than turned into Boolean terms.
    * - ``sieve``
      - exact
      - Few clauses: a small monotone-DNF provenance (inclusion-exclusion).